 Student Name:

 School Name: Date:

 YOUR ACTIVITIES (Complete 3 of 6 Activities):

 ☐ Take a Tour

 Tour Guide Name:

 Tour Guide Email:

 Comments:

 ☐ Interview/Meeting with Admissions Staff

 Admission Officer Name:

-Admission Officer Email:Comments:
+Admission Officer Email:

+Comments:

 ☐ Meet with a Student

 Student Name:

 Student Email:

 Comments:

 ☐ Meet with a Faculty Member

 Professor Name:

 Professor Email:

 Department:

 Comments:

-☐ Attend a Class Course Name:
+Attend a Class Course Name:

 Instructor Name:

 Instructor Email:

 Comments:

-☐ Attend an Information Session
+Attend an Information Session

 Description and Comments:

 OVERALL IMPRESSIONS (Answer ALL questions):

 1. What did you like most?

 2. What did you like least?

-3. Do you think you would like to attend this school from an aca demic point of view?
+3. Do you think you would like to attend this school from m an academic point of view?

-2

-4. Does this school's social environment seem like a good fit for your
+4. Does this school's social environment seem like a goo od fit for you?

 ADDITIONAL NOTES: